amsievert/dndnotes/mdFiles/Argena/Chandaria/Nations/Falstor/Falstor (City).md

 ### House Belmore
 The first royal house of Falstor.
 The Belmore family was a very powerful clan in the area prior to the founding of the Kingdom of Falstor.
 They had grown wealthy trading for weapons with the Rodigians.
 They were also close with powerful priests in service of [[Pholtus]].
 They used this connection, along with their wealth, to establish a Kingdom, with a crown ordained by the gods.
 Reudan Belmore became the first King of Falstor.

-House Belmore still maintains their connections with the Rodigians, and are the prime merchants when it comes to weapons in Falstor.
+House Belmore still maintains their connections with the [[Rodigia|Rodigians]], and are the prime merchants when it comes to weapons in Falstor.
 ### House Clegane
 House Clegane was the next family to hold the throne.
-They were a family of powerful priests from the Church of Pholtus, and used this power to take the throne.
+They were a family of powerful priests from the Church of [[Pholtus]], and used this power to take the throne.
 They are the only Royal House to not become one through blood relation.
 Instead, they used their position within the church, to assert that their family had divine providence to wear the crown.
 This proved to be a very consequential event, since in modern day Falstor there are two distinct bloodlines that can claim legitimacy on the throne.

 House Clegane established the Lawbringers and cemented the power of [[Pholtus]] in relation to the crown.
 They still hold power in the Lawbringers, which is a very powerful connection.
 ### House Tayne